Allgaier loves Bristol; NASCAR Xfinity Series veteran one of the favorites for tonight's Cheddar's 300 presented by Alsco

-"Bristol is my favorite race track," Allgaier told a group of reporters Monday afternoon at a Cheddar's Scratch Kitchen restaurant in Knoxville.
+"Bristol is my favorite race track," Allgaier told a group of reporters during a media visit earlier this year at a Cheddar's Scratch Kitchen restaurant in Knoxville.

-"Obviously with my first win in the Xfinity Series and my best finish in the Cup Series, it's near and dear to my heart," the driver of the No. 7 Brandt Chevrolet for the Dale Earnhardt Jr.-owned racing team continued.
+"Obviously with my first win in the Xfinity Series and my best finish in the Cup Series, it's near and dear to my heart," the driver of the No. 7 Suave Men Chevrolet for the Dale Earnhardt Jr.-owned racing team continued.
 "It's a place where it's fun to be."

 "It's that place where every driver wants to win," Allgaier said.
 "Every driver feels he's close to winning at Bristol and has something go wrong.
 When you've conquered Bristol, you feel like you've conquered the world."